dullroar/ten-steps-to-linux-survival/Step02.md

 a  b  c
 ```

-Did you notice how both `mkdir`\drfnd{mkdir}{make directory} and `touch`\drfnd{touch}{change modified date or create file} allow for specifying multiple
+Did you notice how both `mkdir` and `touch` allow for specifying multiple directory and file names
-directory and file names in the same command?
+in the same command?
+\drfnd{mkdir}{make directory}
+\drfnd{touch}{change modified date or create file}

 ## May I?{.unnumbered}

-Most "UNIX" file systems come with a set of nine
+Most "UNIX" file systems come with a set of nine permissions that can be thought of as a "grid" of
-permissions
+3x3 showing "who has what?"
+The "who" is known as "UGO":
 \index{files and directories!permissions}
-that can be thought of as a "grid" of 3x3 showing "who has what?"
-The "who" is known as "UGO":

 * **User** - the user that is the "owner" of the file or directory.